Grand Challenges in Medical Microbiology 4D option BIOL4222

 - Available to Visiting Students: Yes

-This course will discuss the difficulties that microbes represent in the healthcare setting.
-It will highlight problems of microbial evolution, infection surveillance and discuss many of the strategies currently used to prevent or treat these pathogens.
+This course will discuss the factors that influence the virulence of several named bacterial pathogens and the difficulties that microbes represent in the healthcare setting.
+It will highlight problems of microbial evolution, infection surveillance, describe known virulence determinants and discuss many of the strategies currently used to prevent or treat these pathogens.
 It will specifically highlight new approaches that are being taken to address and overcome these problems.

 This option is assigned to block S2-D. There is normally 3 hours of teaching on Fridays.